 Harrison University Libraries Expansion and Renovation Project

-The Harrison University Libraries Expansion and Renovation Project began in May 2016, and will continue through spring 2017.
+The Harrison University Libraries Expansion and Renovation Project began in May 2016, and was completed in May 2017.
 The project brings the physical space, technology, and infrastructure of the Harrison University Libraries in line with our evolving understanding of teaching and learning, benefiting the University’s community of learners, scholars, creators, and supporters.

-On November 21, the University of Hartford announced that, thanks to the generosity of a group of anonymous donors in the form of a multimillion-dollar gift, the libraries will be named Harrison University Libraries in honor of University President Walter Harrison, who will retire in June after 19 years leading the University.
+On November 21, 2016, the University of Hartford announced that, thanks to the generosity of a group of anonymous donors in the form of a multimillion-dollar gift, the libraries was to be named Harrison University Libraries in honor of University President Walter Harrison, who retired in June 2017 after 19 years leading the University.
 The exceptional gift contributes to the expansion and renovation project currently underway on campus and to future funding for the libraries.

 These images show the vision for the project, and also its progress.

 Students signed the beam during the Harrison University Libraries Expansion and Renovation Topping Off Ceremony.

 The Harrison University Libraries Expansion and Renovation project

 The expansion's windows were installed in November, 2016.